How to Adjust Module Trigger Value

 2.1 Connect Configuration Tool

-- Open the FLY-Alps Configuration Tool.
+- Open FLY-Alps Configuration Tool

-- Select the correct serial port number.
+- Select the correct serial port number

-- Click the "Connect" button.
+- Click the "Connect" button

 Loading...